AustralianBioCommons/how-to-workflowhub-space/pages/new_workflow.md

 - {% tool "janis-team" %} - [`Request to join`](https://workflowhub.eu/projects/48/guided_join)
 - {% tool "nci-team" %} - [`Request to join`](https://workflowhub.eu/projects/289/guided_join)

-If there is no suitable Team, you can request a new one for the `Australian BioCommons` Space by [**creating an issue here**](https://github.com/AustralianBioCommons/how-to-workflowhub-space/issues/new).
+If there is no suitable Team, you can [request a new one in the `Independent Teams` Space](https://workflowhub.eu/projects/guided_create).

+Instructions for requesting a Team in the `Australian BioCommons` Space will be available soon.

 ### 3. Registering the workflow